 As I mentioned earlier, stepper motors are not driven by normal excitation but a sequential excitation of the adjacent phases.
-Such a sequence is called as a stepping sequence as they are in steps.
+Such a sequence is called, a stepping sequence as they are in steps.

 Wave Drive Sequence

 This is one type of stepping sequence.
 In this method, one phase is one at a time.
 That is, when phase A is excited, all other phases are OFF.
 Similarly before exciting the next phase, the first is turned OFF.
-The winding are excited on by one for a finite duration like a wave, hence the name.
+The windings are excited one by one for a finite duration like a wave, hence the name.
 Here is the stepping sequence diagram.

 Full Step Sequence

 The full step sequence or the 2 phase ON sequence, is when two adjacent phase windings are excited at a time so that the rotor is positioned at a point resultant to both the fields.
 Here is the stepping sequence diagram.

 Half Step Sequence